-The fiscal year 2002-03 total assessed valuation of property within the City is \$97,535,748,109.
+The fiscal year 2002-03 total assessed valuation is \$97,535,748,109.
 After non-reimbursable and homeowner exemptions, but including San Francisco Redevelopment Agency tax increment, net valuation is \$93,738,325,815.
 Of this total, \$86,020,166,356 (92%) represents secured valuations and \$7,718,159,459 (8%) represents unsecured valuations.
-The net valuation will result in total budgeted property tax revenues of \$1,047,597,370, including levies for debt service, before correcting for delinquencies.
-The City's General Fund will receive approximately \$516.6 million of the property tax revenues, representing 51% of the total received (aside from delinquencies).
+The net valuation will result in total property tax revenues of \$1,047,597,370, before correcting for delinquencies.
+The City's General Fund will receive approximately \$516.6 million of the property tax revenues, representing 51% of the total received, excluding Redevelopment Agency tax increment.
 Debt service for general obligation bonds is also funded through property tax revenues.
-The San Francisco Community College District, the San Francisco Unified School District and the Educational Resource Augmentation Fund (also known as "ERAF") will receive approximately \$305 million and the San Francisco Redevelopment Agency will receive approximately \$40.7 million.
+The San Francisco Community College District, the San Francisco Unified School District and the Educational Resource Augmentation Fund (ERAF) will receive approximately \$305 million and the San Francisco Redevelopment Agency will receive approximately \$40.7 million.
 The remaining portion will be allocated to various special funds.